merecarvill/mastermind/README.md

 ### Scripts

-- *game_script.rb* - run in the command line to play a game of Mastermind versus the computer
+- *game_script.rb* - Run in the command line to play a game of Mastermind versus the computer.
+You can easily edit the script to change the game's code length, code elements, and maximum number of turns.
 - *ai_tester_script.rb* - Run in the command line to see stats on how the AI does across 100 random games of Mastermind.
-You can easily edit it if you'd like to run more or fewer tests, or to change the test game perameters (i.e. increase code length or change the elements comprising a code).
+You can easily edit this script as well to alter test games' code length and code elements.